Welcome to U3A

 Coffee and Talks

-The Heritage Coast Lyme Regis U3A hold regular monthly Coffee Social Mornings, come along to meet old and new friends.
+The Lyme Regis U3A hold regular monthly Coffee Social Mornings, come along to meet old and new friends.
 Coffee is usually followed by a talk given by an invited speaker covering a diverse range of subjects.
 Non-members are welcomed for which there is a small admission charge.

 See the Forthcoming Events below for further details